BanceDev/frostty/README.md

 Frostty is a modern terminal emulator for the terminal power user.
 It is focused on prividing a highly customizable, smooth experience that comes with simple defaults but many opt-in features.
 Being built using Rust with the Iced GUI framework.

+> [!NOTE]
+> Frostty is considered to be at an alpha level of readiness; there are many features to come and there may be bugs.

 ## Features

 You can find an overview of the current and planned features for Frostty [here](./docs/features.md)